superdrdood/veizy11ty/posts/2016/08/am2r-another-metroid-2-remake/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "AM2R.jpg"
+excerpt: "A few weeks ago, a free fan remake of Metroid II was released.
+AM2R, standing for Another Metroid 2 Remake, was in development for 9 years before being released on the 30th anniversary of the original Metroid game.
+Nintendo were not happy that a bunch of fans were celebrating the Metroid franchise that they’ve worked so hard to ruin, so issued a bunch of DMCA takedown notices towards everywhere hosting the game.
+Of course, getting a copy of the game is still incredibly easy, so I did, and I have played it!
+It’s great!"
 ---
 A few weeks ago, a free fan remake of [Metroid II](https://en.wikipedia.org/wiki/Metroid_II:_Return_of_Samus) was released.
 AM2R, standing for Another Metroid 2 Remake, was in development for 9 years before being released on the 30th anniversary of the original Metroid game.
 Nintendo were not happy that a bunch of fans were celebrating the Metroid franchise that they’ve worked [so hard](https://en.wikipedia.org/wiki/Metroid:_Other_M) [to ruin](https://en.wikipedia.org/wiki/Metroid_Prime:_Federation_Force), so issued a bunch of DMCA takedown notices towards everywhere hosting the game.
 Of course, getting a copy of the game is still incredibly easy, so I did, and I have played it!
 It’s great!

 ![AM2R Title Screen](images/AM2R-300x225.jpg "AM2R Title Screen")